istio/istio.io/content/en/blog/2021/discovery-selectors/index.md

 ## Introduce DiscoverySelectors

-In Istio 1.10, we introduced the new “discoverySelectors” option to [MeshConfig](https://preliminary.istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig), which is an array of k8s selectors (the exact type will be `[]LabelSelector`, as defined here, allowing both simple selectors and set-based selectors).
+In Istio 1.10, we introduced the new *DiscoverySelectors* option to [MeshConfig](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig), which is an array of k8s selectors (the exact type will be `[]LabelSelector`, as defined here, allowing both simple selectors and set-based selectors).
 These selectors apply to labels on namespaces.

 You can configure each label selector for expressing a variety of use cases, including but not limited to: